 Traveling with kids is amazing in so many ways.
-But kids – especially tiny, just-hatched ones – come with gear that is laughably larger than them.
-If you’ve spent the last decade living our of your backpack as you explore the world, what are you supposed to do?
+But kids – especially tiny, just-hatched ones – come with gear that is laughably larger than they are.
+If you’ve spent the last decade living out of your backpack as you explore the world, what are you supposed to do?
 Stop???

 Where should you set up your travel baby gear registry?

 If you’re looking for baby registry ideas, we whole-heartedly recommend that you check out Amazon’s baby registry program.
 We used it when I was pregnant with both of our kids and it was perfect for us for so many reasons: